Danny2168h/FitnessApp/README.md

-# Health Application
+# Fitness Tracker

 ## Task 2

 ***What will the application do?***

-The health application will assist users in achieving their health related goals.
+The fitness application will assist users in achieving their health related goals.
 It will keep track of the foods consumed, and the physical activities performed during the day of the user.
 Based off of that information the application will calculate the amount of calories the person has expended/consumed.
 A summary of how the app will run is given below.